12 Best Product Analytics Books to Read in 2024

 Why This Book is a Must-Read:

-Anyone using product analytics needs to know the limitations of these processes and the pitfalls that come with attempting to make predictions regarding user behavior.
+Anyone using product analytics needs to know the limitations of these processes and the pitfalls of attempting to make predictions regarding user behavior.
 The issues pointed out in this book illustrate why constant experimentation is important in product analytics since it is one way of quickly knowing when predictions fail.

-This book also serves as a guide for how you can determine which data or metrics are useful and what is nothing more than noise.
+This book also serves as a guide for determining which data or metrics are useful and what is nothing more than noise.

 10. Advances in Business, Operations, and Product Analytics: Cutting Edge Cases from Finance to Manufacturing to Healthcare by Matthew Drake